Skip to content

 • terragrunt.hcl

-There are several different types of filters, and particular ways in which they can be combined to achieve different results.
+There are several different types of filter expressions, and particular ways in which they can be combined to achieve different results.
 You can learn more about that below.

 Match units and stacks by their name.
 This is the simplest form of filtering.